Texas: Healthcare

 Notwithstanding the concentration of elite medical centers in the state, The Commonwealth Fund ranks the Texas healthcare system the third worst in the nation.
-Texas ranks close to last in access to healthcare, quality of care, avoidable hospital spending, and equity among various groups.
-Causes of the state's poor rankings include politics, a high poverty rate, and the highest rate of illegal immigration in the nation.
+Texas ranks close to last in access to healthcare, quality of care, avoidable hospital spending, and equity.
 In May 2006, Texas initiated the program "code red" in response to the report the state had 25.1 percent of the population without health insurance, the largest proportion in the nation.

-The Trust for America's Health ranked Texas 15th highest in adult obesity, with 27.2 percent of the state's population measured as obese.
-The 2008 Men's Health obesity survey ranked four Texas cities among the top 25 fattest cities in America; Houston ranked 6th, Dallas 7th, El Paso 8th, and Arlington 14th.
-Texas had only one city (Austin, ranked 21st) in the top 25 among the "fittest cities" in America.
-The same survey has evaluated the state's obesity initiatives favorably with a "B+".
+The Trust for America's Health ranked Texas 15th highest in adult obesity: 27.2 percent of the state's population is obese.
+The 2008 Men's Health obesity survey ranked four Texas cities among the top 25 fattest cities in America: Houston ranked 6th, Dallas 7th, El Paso 8th, and Arlington 14th.
+Texas had only one city (Austin, ranked 21st) in the top 25 "fittest cities" in America.
 The state is ranked forty-second in the percentage of residents who engage in regular exercise according to a 2007 study.

-Texas has the highest maternal mortality rate in the developed world, and the rate by which Texas women died from pregnancy-related complications doubled from 2010 to 2014, to 23.8 per 100,000 — a rate unmatched in any other U.S. state or economically developed country.
+Texas has the highest maternal mortality rate in the developed world, and the rate by which Texas women died from pregnancy-related complications doubled from 2010 to 2014, to 23.8 per 100,000—a rate unmatched in any other U.S. state or economically developed country.
 In May 2021, the state legislature passed the Texas Heartbeat Act, which banned abortion from as early as six weeks of pregnancy, except to save the life of the mother.
 The Act allows private citizens to sue abortion providers and anyone else who assists in an abortion, except for the woman on whom the abortion is performed.
-The Act applies to pregnancies caused by incest or rape, although a clause prohibits the perpetrators from enforcing it with civil lawsuits.
 On August 25, 2022, another law took effect that made committing abortion at any stage of pregnancy a felony punishable by life in prison.

+Access to allergy and immunology specialists in Texas is unevenly distributed.
+While the state is served by approximately 462 allergists and immunologists, these specialists are primarily concentrated in major urban centers such as Dallas, Houston, and Austin.
+In rural areas of Texas, the average availability is significantly lower, with approximately one specialist for every 50,000 residents.